top of page

 Key ingredients of the Agreement

-The agreement process should start with identification of the vision.
+The agreement process should start with the identification of the vision.
 Though it may not expressly be written into the agreement, it is important that the vision of the company and that of the individual founders are identified, discussed, and aligned before one would sit down to draft the agreement.
 Vision alignment would help identify and iron out any material differences at the outset.
-It should not be so that one founder aims at a quick windfall exit at the earliest opportunity, while the other dreams of a long-term steady-growth stint at the venture.
+It should not be so that one founder aims at a quick windfall exit at the earliest opportunity while the other dreams of a long-term steady-growth stint at the venture.

 Once this is in place, the regular and objective features of the Agreement would generally cover the following: